samim23/polymath/README.md

 ## Installation

-You will need at least Python 3.7 (but not greater than 3.10 if on MacOS).
+You will need at least Python 3.7 (but not greater than 3.10 if on MacOS) and 'FFmpeg' installed.
 From your terminal run:
 ```bash
 git clone https://github.com/samim23/polymath
 cd polymath